 6 Creating automatic analysis pipelines

-Before beginning, get them to recall what they remember of the previous session, either with something like Mentimeter or verbally.
-Preferably something like Mentimeter because it allows everyone to participate, not just the ones who are more comfortable being vocal to the whole group.
+Before beginning, get them to recall what they remember of the previous session, either with something like Mentimeter, verbally, or using hands / stickies / origami hats.
+Preferably something that will allow everyone to participate, not just the ones who are more comfortable being vocal to the whole group.

-Depending on how much time you’ve spent working on data analyses, you have probably experienced (many) times where you are working on a project and forget what code needs to be run first, what order other code needs to run in, and what pieces of code need to be re-run in order to update other results.
-Things get confusing quickly, even for fairly simple projects.
-This probably happens most often when you return to a project after a month or two and completely forget the state of the project and analysis.
+When doing analyses on data, you have probably experienced (many) times where you forget the order in which other code should run or which parts need to be rerun to update results.
+Things can get confusing quickly, even in relatively simple projects.
+This becomes even more challenging when you return to a project after a month or two and have forgotten the state of the analysis and the project as a whole.

-This is where formal data analysis pipeline tools come in and play a role.
-By setting up your analysis into distinct steps, with clear inputs and outputs, and use a system that tracks those inputs and outputs, you can make things a lot easier for yourself and others.
-This session is about applying tools that make and manage these pipelines.
+That’s where formal data analysis pipeline tools come in.
+By organising your analysis into distinct steps, with clear inputs and outputs, and adding these steps to a pipeline that tracks them, you can make things a lot easier for yourself and others.
+This session focuses on using tools that create and manage these pipelines effectively.

 6.1 Learning objectives

-1. Identify and apply an approach to create an analysis pipeline that makes your analysis steps, from raw data to finished manuscript, explicitly defined so that updating it by either you or collaborators is as easy as running a single function.
+1. Apply an approach to build an analysis pipeline that clearly defines each step of your analysis—from raw data to finished manuscript— so that updates by you and your collaborators are as simple as running a single function.

 More specific objectives are to:

-1. Describe the computational meaning of pipeline and how pipelines are often done in research.
-Explain why a well-designed pipeline can streamline your collaboration, reduce time spent doing an analysis, make your analysis steps explicit and easier to work on, and ultimately contribute to more fully reproducible research.
+1. Describe the computational meaning of pipeline and how pipelines are often used in research.
+Explain why a well-designed pipeline can streamline collaboration, reduce time spent on an analysis, make the analysis steps explicit and easier to work with, and ultimately contribute to more fully reproducible research.

-2. Explain the difference between a “function-oriented” workflow vs a “script-oriented” workflow and why the function-based approach has multiple advantages from a time- and effort-efficiency point of view.
+2. Explain the difference between a “function-oriented” workflow and a “script-oriented” workflow, and why the function-based approach has multiple advantages from a time- and effort-efficiency point of view.

 3. Use the functions within targets to apply the concepts of building pipelines in your analysis project.

-4. Continue applying the concepts and functions used from the previous session.
+4. Continue applying the concepts and functions introduced in the previous session

-6.2 Exercise: How do you re-run analyses when something changes?
+6.2 💬 Discussion activity: How do you rerun analyses when something changes?

 Time: ~12 minutes.